The largest of the domestic cats

-Although well-adapted to deal with Maine’s climate, the Main Coon is nonetheless prone to hereditary and congenital conditions
+Although well-adapted to deal with Maine’s climate, the Maine Coon is nonetheless prone to hereditary and congenital conditions

 that can adversely affect its health – not to mention your family budget

 .
-Some of the conditions and illnesses the Main Coon is prone to include dental disease such as gingivitis-periodontitis; heart conditions
+Some of the conditions and illnesses the Maine Coon is prone to include dental disease such as gingivitis-periodontitis; heart conditions

 such as hypertrophic cardiomyopathy; joint problems such as such as hip dysplasia